 Providers should inform their licensing and/or funding agency of the death of any individual or staff with a positive case of COVID-19.

 Providing Care to Residents

-Residential and congregate care programs face unique considerations when a resident is confirmed to have COVID-19 or has had close contact with an ill person.
+Residential and congregate care programs face unique considerations when a resident is confirmed to have COVID-19 or has had a COVID-19 exposure.